TheDotBat/CURSEWORK/README.md

  A framework for developing 2d games with python+pygame.

-# ***Simple Platformer With BLACKFORGE2 ***
+# Simple Platformer With BLACKFORGE2

--***This is meant to show you some attributes, classes and functions provided by BLACKFORGE2.
+- This is meant to show you some attributes, classes and functions provided by BLACKFORGE2.
 There are many more tools included to help you out with making your game.
 Go to definition on the BLACKFORGE2 import and check out some of the code to learn more about them.
-I will be creating documentation soon.***-
+I will be creating documentation soon.-

-*-* **First we get our imports ready and our project settings**
+- First we get our imports ready and our project settings
 ---
 ```python
 from BLACKFORGE2 import *